 The Executive General Manager at Konica Minolta India, Nitin Gupta, wanted to streamline the end-to-end collection process with a robust tool to handle their unique use cases and offer better visibility to all stakeholders.
 After thorough research and a rigorous evaluation process, Nitin’s team decided to go with Chargebee Receivables (previously Numberz) as it checked all the boxes.

 Chargebee Receivables became their go-to AR CRM within a few months of implementation.
-The team saw a massive uptick in the overall productivity and leveraged better ways to collect payments on time.
+The team saw a massive uptick in overall productivity and leveraged better ways to collect payments on time.

 The integration between Chargebee Receivables and SAP enabled the seamless data flow, ensuring better visibility via dashboards and reports for various stakeholders.

 The Workflow Automation helped reduce the manual efforts across all collections activities.
 The team's productivity increased by over 50%, enabling them to focus on more critical business tasks.

 A strong customer relationship is a crucial foundation of Konica Minolta’s values.
 With Chargebee Receivables being the single source of truth for all collections, the credit controllers had access to contextual details before any customer interaction, making payment follow-ups more straightforward.

 Targeted reminders using the Reminder engine helped address the common reasons for delays.